1997 32¢ Raoul Wallenberg

 Issue Date: April 24, 1997

 Printed By: Sterling Sommers for Ashton-Potter (USA) Ltd

 Printing Method: Lithographed

-Often using his own money, he established “safe houses” under the Swedish flag where Jews could find food, shelter, and safety from persecution.
+Often using his own money, Wallenberg established “safe houses” under the Swedish flag where Jews could find food, shelter, and safety from persecution.
 In addition, he also distributed Swedish passports and false identification papers to over 20,000 Jews.

 Soviet authorities arrested Wallenberg on January 17, 1945 for alleged espionage.
 A Soviet report claimed he died of a heart attack on July 17, 1947.
 However, reports that he was alive somewhere within the Soviet prison system continued to circulate through the 1980s.
 In 1981 President Ronald Reagan declared Raoul Wallenberg an honorary US citizen.
 Tom Lantos, one of the thousands of people Wallenberg saved, introduced the bill that led to this.
 He was also the first person to be granted honorary Canadian citizenship and was also made an honorary citizen of Hungary, Australia, and Israel.
 The US has also established the Raoul Wallenberg Committee, to “perpetuate the humanitarian ideals and the nonviolent courage of Raoul Wallenberg” and gives out an award to people that carry on Wallenberg’s ideals.